malli3131/ApacheSpark/overview/overview.md

+## Apache Spark
 * Apache Spark is a fast and general purpose engine for large scale data processing.
 * It was created by Matei Zaharia at UC Berkeley AMPLab.
+* It is open sourced under Apache Software Foundation.
+* Currently it is one of the top level projects under Apache.

+## Spark Features
+* Fast - 100X faster than MapReduce in memory, 10X faster on Disk.
+* Ease of Use - Good collection of high level operators and client APIs in Java/Scala/Python/R.
+* General Purpose - It works for various work loads like Batch, Streaming, SQL and complex Graph analysis.
+* Runs on multiple platforms - Spark runs on Local, Spark, Mesos and Hadoop YARN.